-Yes, there are some Mortgages with no Early Repayment Charges.
+Yes, there are some Mortgages with no Early Repayment Charge.

-There is also one Lender, who offers some Fixed Rate Mortgages which permit unlimited over payments.
-Meaning no Early Repayment Charges are imposed if you were to repay your Mortgage.
+As above there is one Lender who offers some Fixed Rate Mortgages which permit unlimited over payments.
+Meaning no charges for repaying your Mortgage early.

-These are beneficial to those who feel they may want to move in the near term or those whose circumstances may change in the near term.
+These are beneficial to those who feel they may wish to move in the near term or those whose circumstances may change in the near term.

 Our Mortgage Brokers

 We work with a variety of Mortgage Brokers which each specialise in different Mortgage Advice areas.
 When you get in touch, simply select the reason why you’re getting in touch i.e. First time buyer, Bad Credit, Remortgage etc. And we will match you to the Mortgage Broker which Specialises in your circumstances.